VectifyAI/Finbench-Result/README.md

-# Finbench Result of Mafin-2
+# FinanceBench Result of Mafin-2

 This repository contains the results of our finance benchmark evaluations using our Mafin-2 system.
 These evaluations are based on the FinanceBench benchmark as introduced in the paper [FinanceBench: A New Benchmark for Financial Question Answering](https://arxiv.org/pdf/2311.11944).